Vacxe/presentation-android-ui-testing-theory-and-practice/presentation.md

 # ![4](https://icongr.am/material/numeric-4-circle.svg?color=666666) Conclusion

-* Always undestand what you want to test
+* Always understand what you want to test
-* Choose a right tooling set
+* Choose the right tooling set
-* Ask yourself "How this code will change in 3 years"
+* Ask yourself "How will this code change in 3 years"
 * Think about scaling
 * Questions?